Constrained Few-Shot Learning: Human-Like Low Sample Complexity Learning and Non-Episodic Text Classification: Experiment Results

 \subsection{Comparison to Conventional Classifiers}

-As our approach to CFSL allows us to evaluate across all classes, albeit with distribution shifts between training and test data, this allows us to use conventionally trained classifiers that take advantage of large amounts of labelled data for each class during training to provide a soft upper bound of CFSL performance.
+As our approach to CFSL allows us to evaluate on all classes, albeit with distribution shifts between training and test data, this allows us to indirectly compare CFSL models to conventionally trained classifiers that take advantage of large amounts of labelled data for each class during training.
 Table \ref{table:convential} shows the results of applying standard xEnt variant of each pre-trained LM having access to up to 1.4 million labelled examples from the training split outlined in table \ref{table:conventionaldataset}.

 In general, the results indicate the 20News and Yahoo datasets are more challenging as both conventional and CFSL have the lowest performance, with the most considerable difference being on the 20News dataset, where CFSL has trouble learning from few examples when there is high inter-class similarity.
 Further comparisons indicate that our Cat2Vec$_{\mathrm{BERT}}$ CFSL model can be competitive with conventional classifiers under certain conditions while using significantly less labelled data, e.g., in C1, where the distribution of the CFSL training set is similar to the test set with an 8.88\% and 2.21\% difference in the 5-tshot and 20-tshot and to a lesser extent in C2, where the relative number of classes is small with a 12.26\% and 8.9\% difference.